mgondan/mathml/README.md

 # mathml
 ### Translate R expressions to MathML

-mathml allows R\ to render its terms in pretty mathematical equations bridging the gap between computational needs, presentation of results, and their reproducibility.
+mathml allows R to render its terms in pretty mathematical equations bridging the gap between computational needs, presentation of results, and their reproducibility.

-Researchers or teachers can already use RMarkdown to conduct analyses and show results, and mathml smoothes this process and allows for integrated calculations and output. mathml can help to improve data analyses and statistical reports from an aesthetical perspective, as well as regarding reproducibility of research, by allowing also for a better detection of possible mistakes in R\ programs.
+Researchers or teachers can already use RMarkdown to conduct analyses and show results, additionally mathml smoothes this process and allows for integrated calculations and output. mathml can help to improve data analyses and statistical reports from an aesthetical perspective, as well as regarding reproducibility of research, by allowing also for a better detection of possible mistakes in R programs.

-The package supports both MathML and Latex/MathJax for use in R\ Markdown documents, presentations and ShinyApp webpages.
+The package supports both MathML and Latex/MathJax for use in R Markdown documents, presentations and ShinyApp webpages.

 ## License